Google Introduces Combined Content Results

 - Search results responsive to the query are returned, including one associated with a brand.

-- This approach includes looking to see if eligible content items are associated with the same brand as the brand associated in the organic search results.
+- This approach includes looking to see if eligible content items are associated with the same brand as the brand associated with the organic search results.

 - If there is a paid result and an organic result that are associated with each other, it may combine the organic search result and the eligible content item into a combined content item, and provide the combined content item as a search result responsive to the request.